BroadbandForum/cwmp-xml-tools/Report_Tool/README.txt

             is the root node, i.e. the parent of any model nodes); the third is a reference to an option hash

-        *   the node routine is called for each node; the postpar routine (if defined) is called after parameter node routines have been called, and the post routine (if defined) is called after child node node routines have been called; these routines are not themselves responsible for traversing child nodes
+        *   the begin routine is called at the beginning; the node routine is called for each node; the postpar routine (if defined) is called after parameter node routines have been called; the post routine (if defined) is called after child node node routines have been called; the end routine is called at the end; these routines are not themselves responsible for traversing child nodes

-        *   the node object is a hash that contains keys such as path and name; it is not currently documented
+        *   the node object is a reference to a hash that contains keys such as path and name; it is not currently documented

+        *   it is safe to store information on the node; any new names should begin rrr_ in order to avoid name clashes

         *   these instructions are not expected to be sufficient to write a plugin; it will be necessary to consult the main report tool